LuisTorres262/Creating-a-Virtual-Machine/README.md

 20.)
-Now you should be back inside the Azure Portal, and looking inside the Virtual Machine specs and settings.
-Now click delete.
-21.)
 You'll now see the option to delete, you want to click all the boxes, to delete the Network Interface and Public IP address.
 Click delete.
 Give it a minute or two to delete.
-22.)
+21.)
 Boom.
 Should be done now.
 Going back to the Home for the Virtual Machines, it should be cleared out.